b-inary/holdem-hand-evaluator/scripts/Readme.md

 ## Perfect Hashing for Non-flush

 When the hand is not flush, the hand strength can be computed only by the sum of rank values.
-However, making a lookup table with a 23-bit index is too expensive.
+However, referring to a lookup table with a 23-bit index is inefficient.
 Actually, there are only 49205 possible values for rank sums.

 This is where the complete hash function comes in.
 The complete hash function is a hash function that is injective, so collisions do not occur by principle.

 Here we use a simple hash function called the single displacement method. `03-offset_table.rs` attempts to generate an offset table used in the hash function in which the maximum hash key is minimized.

-To achieve a better compression ratio, we also *mix the bits* before applying the hash function by multiplying an odd number.
-A decent multiplier is also given by `03-offset_table.rs`.
+To achieve a better compression ratio, we also mix the bits before applying the hash function by multiplying an odd number.
+A good multiplier is also given by `03-offset_table.rs`.

-## Now, Refer the Lookup Table!
+## Now, Refer to the Lookup Table!

 `04-lookup_tables.rs` computes lookup tables both for flushes and non-flushes.
 The lookup table for flushes has 8,129 entries (= 16kB) and that for non-flushes has 49,205 entries (= 96kB).

-Although there are 52 choose 5 (= 2,598,960) unique five-card poker hands, many of those have the same strength; actually, it is known that there are only 7,462 *equivalence classes* on five-card poker.
+Although there are 52 choose 5 (= 2,598,960) unique five-card poker hands, many of those have the same strength; actually, it is known that there are only 7,462 equivalence classes on five-card poker.
 Therefore, the return value fits in a 16-bit integer.